Active Litigation

 Rothmiller v.
 City of Pine Lawn, 23SL-CC05492 (St. Louis County)

 This action seeks to invalidate extra-legal budget practices of the City of Pine Lawn, involving expenditures without a lawful budget.
 A successful outcome would force some 90 municipalities in St. Louis County to present honest annual budgets.
+The recent experience of criminal diversion of funds by the Mayor of Velda City illustrates the need to compel these municipalities to conform to proper financial procedures.